urbit/urbit.org-reloaded/content/install.md

 template = "page_indiced.html"
 +++

+Urbit is not yet ready for wide use for everyday users -- but if you're technically inclined or generally intrepid, feel free to try it out.
+It's a good place to explore.

+In order to get going on the network, you'll need an [Urbit ID](#id).
+To try the live network out with a disposable identity, you can always [create a comet](@/operations.md#creating-a-comet).

 ## Getting an Urbit ID {#id}

 For an introduction to Urbit IDs and the address space more generally, see [Urbit ID](@/understanding-urbit/urbit-id.md) in [Understanding Urbit](@/understanding-urbit/_index.md).